devraza/vaporise/README.md

 # Vaporise
-Vaporise (`vpr`) is a simple, featureful and memory-safe alternative to the common `rm`, and is written in pure Rust.
+Vaporise (`vpr`) is a simple, featureful, fast, and memory-safe alternative to the common `rm`, written in pure Rust.

 > This project is relatively stable, and most of what I had planned in terms of features have been done.